|United Voice (UV) is the first society in Malaysia that is led by persons with learning disabilities which was registered in July 2005.

 We actively participate in events to promote the needs of persons with learning disabilities.
 UV participates in national forums and dialogues that are related to policy-making and legislations for persons with learning disabilities.

 Our society is also involved with other disability groups in advocating for persons with disabilities in Malaysia.
-We are a member of BEAT (Barrier-free Environment and Transport) Advocacy Group and Malaysia Confederation of the Disabled.
+We are a member of BEAT (Barrier-free Environment and Transport) Advocacy Group and Malaysia Confederation of the Disabled (MCD).
 We collaborate with BEAT members to conduct Disability Equality Training Programme for Air Asia Academy, Keretapi Tanah Melayu Bhd (KTM), Attorney General’s Chambers Malaysia and others.